junxit/us-congress-bills-114/metadata.md

 - 2016-04-20 — Introduced in Senate
 - 2016-04-20 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2016-04-27 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-06-14 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+Without written report.
+- 2016-06-14 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+Without written report.
+- 2016-06-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 517.